jahudka/certbot-dns-active24/README.md

 ## Requirements
 * certbot (>=0.21.1)

-_Note_: it is highly recommended that you install Certbot from PyPI (`pip install certbot`), rather than APT - the version of Certbot distributed through official package manager repositories is usually pretty old compared to PyPI (for example at the time of writing this, Debian 10 Buster provides Certbot version 0.31.0, whereas the version availiable through PyPI is 1.12.0).
+_Note_: it is highly recommended that you install Certbot from PyPI (`pip install certbot`), rather than your distribution's package manager or Snap or similar - not only is the PyPI version usually the newest available, but there have been reports of issues with the plugin when it's installed via PyPI and Certbot is not.
+If anyone has ideas on how this package could be improved to fix these compatibility issues, please post an issue, or better yet, a pull request - any input or help is much appreciated!

 ## Installation
 1. First install the plugin: